xXElGenio0203Xx/eugenio-macias.github.io/notes.md

     <tr>
         <td style="width: 80%;">
             <a href="/assets/files/Abstract_Algebra.pdf">
-                <strong>Abstract Algebra:</strong> An in-depth exploration of group theory, rings, and fields, essential for understanding the algebraic structures that underpin modern mathematics.
+                <strong>Abstract Algebra:</strong> An in-depth exploration of group theory,rings, fields, integral domains, and the properties of homomorphisms, essential for understanding the algebraic structures that underpin modern mathematics.
             </a>
         </td>
         <td style="width: 20%;">